PAWS is proud to be Philadelphia’s largest provider of affordable spay/neuter surgery for cats and dogs in need.

 We began offering spay/neuter to the public when we opened our first clinic in 2010, recognizing that communities cannot rescue their way out of the homeless pet crisis.
 Instead, unwanted litters and other issues related to unaltered pets must be prevented to slow the flow of animals into shelters.
 At the time, an overwhelming 30,000 stray and surrendered pets entered the city shelter yearly, many for preventable reasons: accidental litters, too many pets in the home, difficulty affording care, and medical issues.
 At the same time, countless litters of kittens were born on the streets, continuing the cycle.

-To serve these vulnerable pets and address the root causes of pet homelessness in Philadelphia, PAWS operates two Spay/Neuter and Wellness Clinics, in Grays Ferry and the Northeast.
-We perform thousands of low-cost surgeries per year for pet owners who cannot access care otherwise, caretakers of outdoor (community/feral) cats, and fellow rescue organizations.
+To serve vulnerable pets and address the root causes of pet homelessness in Philadelphia, PAWS operates two Spay/Neuter and Wellness Clinics, in Grays Ferry and the Northeast.
+We perform thousands of low-cost surgeries per year, for three categories of animals:

 To date, PAWS has spayed and neutered more than 100,000 animals.
 On any given day, several PAWS veterinarians — experts at performing high-quality, high-volume surgery — are caring for owned pets, shelter pets, and community cats, supported by skilled vet technicians and frontline staff.
 Our surgical program was originally developed with guidance from the University of Pennsylvania School of Veterinary Medicine, and continues to operate according to industry best practices under the leadership of our medical director and veteran surgeons.